FanmeiWang/FanmeiWang/README.md

 # Hi, I'm @FanmeiWang 👋
-- 📜 Certified Human Resources Professional and Data Analyst with the Government of Canada.
+- 📜 Certified Human Resources Professional and Data Analyst.
-- 📊 With over 15 years of experience in teaching and research in Human Resource Management (HRM) at universities and world-renowned research institutions, I specialize in diversity and cultural sensitivity, as well as understanding the experiences of ethnic and racial minorities in HR.
+- 📊 With 15+ years of experience in teaching and research in Human Resource Management (HRM) at universities and world-renowned research institutions, I specialize in diversity and cultural sensitivity, as well as understanding the experiences of ethnic and racial minorities in HR.
 - 🤖 Now, I’m focused on applying AI across various HR domains, leveraging machine learning, deep learning, NLP, and conversational AI to drive data-driven insights, inform policy, and enhance employee engagement through interactive tools.
+- 🔖 Certifications:
+    - Certified Human Resources Professional (CHRP) – HRPA (Oct 2024)
+    - Generative AI for Data Scientists Specialization – Coursera/IBM (May 2024)
 - 🔭 Current Interests:
     - Developing AI-driven tools to elevate HR practices and decision-making
     - Applying machine learning and NLP to extract actionable insights for HR